 Control: it is the responsibility of the person with a disability to control their Assistance Animal, and the College is not responsible for the care or supervision of an animal.
-Furthermore, an animal may be excluded from the premises if the animal is (1) out of control and the animal's handler does not take effective action to control it; or (2) [t]he animal is not housebroken.
+Furthermore, an animal may be excluded from the premises if the animal is (1) out of control and the animal's handler does not take effective action to control it; or (2) The animal is not housebroken.
+It is the owner's responsibility to ensure that the animal is contained while the partner is not present.
+Precautions should be made in case of room entry by Facilities, Security or Residence Life Staff.
+The College is not liable should the animal escape during these times of entry.

 Damages: The owner is financially responsible for the actions of their animal including, but not limited to: bodily injury, house damages, and campus property damages.
+This includes any cleaning or treatments related to the presence of fleas, ticks or other pests.